 - Ensure that the pipe is clean.
 This is to help avoid obstruction or blockage to the valve.
 Moreover, the threads should also be clean.

-- Ascertain that there is prper alignment of the connecting pipes to ensure good flow.
+- Ascertain that there is the proper alignment of the connecting pipes to ensure good flow.

 - Check that the connecting pipes will perfectly fit into the valve.
 This will prevent any leakages or the need for extra seal materials.

 - Fix temporary supports to the pipes if they are none.
-This will help avoid any unnecessary strain to the valve.
+This will help avoid any unnecessary strain on the valve.

 This also applies when mounting the valve on air conditioners and hoses.